steve2700/WeatherApp/README.md

 # WeatherApp
-building a weather app using Apis of weather data.
+building a weather app using Apis of weather da